 This is why we try to tell people not to worry as much about their weight, as much as their body composition.
 The best measure of body composition is body fat percentage.
 This is going to be what most impacts how you look.
 Even then, this doesn’t tell the full story, but for now, if you have aesthetic goals, we’d recommend shifting your focus from weight loss to body composition and body fat.
 When you are at a good body fat percentage, your overall weight and muscle mass can then come into play again if you have very specific cutting or bulking goals – but in general, if you have a good body fat percentage, you’re going to have a good overall physique.
 This then gets us into the second most common goal that we’ve experienced and what we believe should be the #1 most common fitness goal – fat loss, otherwise known as cutting.

 Fat loss is the process of reducing and cutting your body fat percentage, otherwise known as cutting.
 To cut, you’ll need to be in a caloric deficit – which means you’ll need to expend more calories than you consume.
+This means that tracking your macros will be a critical component of your success.
 This is going to have the biggest impact on your physique and aesthetic.
 Typically, when you cut fat, you’ll also be losing weight as a byproduct, but you want to ensure you prevent muscle loss as much as possible during a cut.
 If you lose a lot of muscle during your cut, you could easily end up in what’s known as “skinny fat” – you might be a low weight and look slim, but your body won’t be tight and toned if your muscle mass is low.

 So we’ve covered the difference between weight loss, fat loss, and muscle building.
 The last goal we’re going to talk to you about today is improving strength.
 Having large muscles and mass doesn’t necessarily mean you are stronger and can lift heavier.
 Focusing on increasing strength is its own goal, and a very important one at that.
 Improving and increasing your strength is a foundation of any good fitness regime – you need to build strength and increase the functional ability of your muscles, and once you have that foundation, as you continue to build on that, you’ll see major changes to your physique.
 Positive changes.

 So we’ve now covered the difference between these four common goals at a basic and introductory level – it’s important to keep these in mind when goal setting as your primary goal is going to impact the training and nutritional program you’ll need to follow to see results efficiently and effectively.
 We’re going to launch another video about how to decide which goal is best for you, and which to focus on first.
 We HIGHLY recommend you watch that video – picking the right goal and tackling it properly is super important.
-The mental side of fitness is the most challenging one, and it’s much harder to be successful if you’re not progressing – so watch that video to set yourself up properly.
+The mental side of fitness is the most challenging one, and it’s much harder to be successful if you’re not progressing which we’ll talk about in a future post.

 If you’d like to chat or set up a complimentary assessment with one of our personal trainers, you can email us at email@example.com, call us at 1-888-682-0724 or reach out on our website and we’ll be happy to get the process started!